 "Embarking on a private tour isn't cheap nor is it overpriced.
 It is worth every cent though," further added Deborah, "as the staff sees to everything from the time you land at a city till the time you leave, which is fantastic and so cushy - exactly the way we wanted it."
-She also liked the fact that with a private tour planned by Odynovo, they didn't have to wait endlessly for heaps of people to finish their sightseeing or visiting the toilets, if any other inconvenience not counted.
+She also liked the fact that with a private tour planned by Odynovo, they didn't have to wait endlessly for heaps of people to finish their sightseeing or visit the toilets, if any other inconvenience was not counted.

-If you are pondering that "affordable" actually equals to degraded tour service…No, this doesn't exist in Odynovo's dictionary.
+If you are pondering that "affordable" actually equals degraded tour service…No, this doesn't exist in Odynovo's dictionary.
 Selected hotel, trusted driver, best quality vehicle, professional tour guides in every city, the standard remains premium and stands out in the industry.
-As a matter of fact, Odynovo exceeds expectation from time to time by offering free bottled water, snack pack, portable Wi-Fi and so forth to make sure her guests have fantastic travel experiences.
-"Really worth it" is the phrases commonly used by Odynovo guests to describe their tour, and we are totally not surprised about it.
+As a matter of fact, Odynovo exceeds expectations from time to time by offering free bottled water, snack packs, portable Wi-Fi, and so forth to make sure her guests have fantastic travel experiences.
+"Really worth it" is the phrase commonly used by Odynovo guests to describe their tour, and we are totally not surprised about it.

-Professional, caring, competitive are the key features of Odynovo's private tour service
+Professional, caring, and competitive are the key features of Odynovo's private tour service

 2. Your travel consultant can offer what the Internet can't

-In his early 50s, Jack Kyle is a savvy Internet user, yet in the meantime the most old-fashioned traveler - when planning a trip, he always comes for the advice from Mavis, his Odynovo travel consultant who has helped arrange 7 private tours for him and his wife Kathy in the past few years.
+In his early 50s, Jack Kyle is a savvy Internet user, yet in the meantime the most old-fashioned traveler - when planning a trip, he always comes for advice from Mavis, his Odynovo travel consultant who has helped arrange 7 private tours for him and his wife Kathy in the past few years.
 "It's so easy today to use the web to make travel plans, but I just loved the personal touch," Jack cannot recommend Mavis highly enough.
-"With her professionalism, we have seen most of Asia in the way we probably wouldn't have otherwise."
+"With her professionalism, we have seen most of Asia in a way we probably wouldn't have otherwise."